Apprenticeship and Training

 Employment & Training Services (ETS) also keeps a comprehensive listing of employers looking to hire or train apprentice.

-Second Career is a provincially funded program by the Ministry of Training, Colleges and Universities (MTCU) and provides laid-off workers with:
+Better Jobs Ontario is a provincially funded program by the Ministry of Labour, Immigration, Training and Skills Development (MLITSD) and provides laid-off workers with:

 - Skills training to help them find jobs in high-demand occupations in Ontario; and

 - Financial support, if needed

 Better Jobs Ontario provides help to laid-off workers in need who will benefit most from training to find work.
 Several factors are considered when assessing what funding is available.
 We will help applicants based on their:

 - Length of unemployment